 Ecommerce-KPI-Metrics

 If you track the success of your e-commerce business solely by the number of sales that come in, it's safe to say that you aren't maximizing your revenue potential.
 Every day, your analytics platform provides you with a wealth of information that you could be using to bring in additional traffic, keep people on your website longer and reduce shopping cart abandonment.
 To improve your sales numbers, you need a deeper understanding of the online sales process -- and that requires tracking your business's Key Performance Indicators.
+For insights into building a perfect platform, consider what builds a perfect shopping cart.

 Do you really know whether your online business is improving or declining?
 In this article, we'll describe the 10 most important KPIs for ecommerce that you can use to track the success of your retail business.